isomerpages/nparks-sgf/_sgf-2024-show-highlights/Floral Windows to the World/Tickets for Championship Finals Dinner.md

 <br>🍴 <strong>Dietary options:</strong> Beef / Fish / Vegetarian / Gluten Free</p>
 <p>Join us at our SGF Floral Windows to the World Championship Finals Dinner
-on 5<sup> </sup>August 2024, to witness the top five finalists of this inaugural competition.
-This is your last opportunity to show your support for your favourite competitor as they compete in the final challenge to be crowned the Champion for SGF Floral Windows to the World 2024.
+on 5<sup> </sup>August 2024, to witness the top five finalists of this exciting competition with its new refreshed concept where tasks will be carried out in front of live audiences.
+This is your last opportunity to show your support for your favourite competitor as they compete in the final challenge to be crowned the Champion for SGF Floral Windows to the World Championship 2024.
 <br>
 <br>We will be providing you with a fabulous 3-course dinner with wine served.
 <br>